EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 hpc.init(mycontract);
 ```

 `hpc.init()` will cause HotPocket to invoke `mycontract` function whenever it creates a ledger.
 HotPocket will pass the `ctx` argument containing any information that it believes to be 'universal' among all the HotPocket nodes in the cluster.
-HotPocket will not invoke your application/function if it couldn't reach consensus (hence, no ledger was created) during a particular consensus round.
+HotPocket will not invoke your application/function if it could not reach consensus (hence, no ledger was created) during a particular consensus round.

 ## 5. Update the contract logic